EduardoNeville/searcher/docs/user-guides/quick-filter-reference.md

 ## Need Help?

 - Click the help icon (?) in the search bar for inline help
-- See FILTERING_GUIDE.md for comprehensive documentation
+- See [Filtering Guide](filtering-guide.md) for comprehensive documentation
 - Examples are available in the UI help panel